 We leveraged LinkedIn to connect with over 1800 Recruiters across 25 countries and asked precise questions on the recruiting challenges faced by their organizations.
-We found that while on one hand, three-quarters find it cumbersome to find relevant candidates, on the other hand, hiring managers claim that 40 per cent of the new hires leave the organization within 6 months on joining.
-Hence we attempted to chalk-out the major problems faced by the employers.
+We found that while on one hand, three-quarters find it cumbersome to find relevant candidates, on the other hand, hiring managers claim that 40 percent of the new hires leave the organization within 6 months of joining.
+Hence we attempted to chalk out the major problems faced by the employers.

 1. Attracting the Right People

 With millennials dominating the workplace, hiring managers are expected to perform marketing stunts.
-Recruitment has noe become more of a marketing event.
+Recruitment has now become more of a marketing event.
 Hence, organizations should proactively participate in job fairs and work on employer branding.
-Sponsor business meetups at your organization, invite thought leaders for a podcast and invite your target candidates to attend such sessions.
-Let them get an feel of your organization culture.
+Sponsor business meetups at your organization, invite thought leaders for a podcast, and invite your target candidates to attend such sessions.
+Let them get a feel of your organization’s culture.
 This is one way for senior management to interact with the candidates.